$\delta N$ formalism with gradient interactions: Incorporating gradient terms into the formalism

 We choose the parameter values $V_0 = 0.137 M_{\mathrm{Pl}}^4$, $A_+=4.56 \times 10^{-3} M_{\mathrm{Pl}}^3$, $A_-=1.139 \times 10^{-3} A_+$, $\phi_T=0$, and $\phi_{in}= 0.4 M_{\mathrm{Pl}}$.
 These parameter sets produce a power spectrum with an enhancement sufficient for the resulting asteroid-mass PBH abundance to account for the total dark matter content~\cite{cole2023primordial}.
 The large-scale power is normalized to unity for numerical convenience.

 By definition, the standard $\delta N$ formalism applies to superhorizon scales beyond a certain length scale, normally commensurate with the Hubble radius.
 However, there is no general prescription for defining this scale in cosmological spacetimes.
 Agreement with the results of perturbation theory therefore justifies the choice of matching time.
-Here, we set $\sigma = 1$, corresponding to matching at the time of Hubble horizon crossing.\footnote{Although $\mathcal{R}_k$ and $\zeta_k$ may appear to evolve differently at length scales $k \sim aH$, their difference vanishes once their relation in perturbation theory,

-is taken into account.
-Here $\Psi = \psi - aH (B - a \dot{E})$ denotes the gauge-invariant Bardeen potential.
-Since the shift vector and the induced spatial metric are isotropic at the background level, there are no perturbed shift or anisotropic metric perturbations in the SUA, i.e., $B = E = 0$ (see the dictionary between cosmological perturbation theory and the SUA in \cite{artigas2022hamiltonian}).
-Consequently, the difference vanishes even at length scales $k \sim aH$.
-We may therefore consistently identify $\delta N_k = \mathcal{R}_k$, and the choice $\sigma = 1$ does not jeopardize the validity of our approach.} At this scale, we incorporate gradient terms into the source term~\eqref{KG_with_correction} order by order and compare the results with the corresponding orders obtained using the higher-order matching method, for which full agreement is expected.
+Here, we set $\sigma = 1$, corresponding to matching at the time of Hubble horizon crossing.\footnote{The requirement of a small $\sigma$ is a limitation specific to the standard $\delta N$ formalism, not to our proposed gradient-corrected formalism.
+In fact, one of the primary results of our work is that the gradient-corrected $\delta N$ formalism remains applicable even when a relatively large value of $\sigma$ is chosen.
+This is because the full non-adiabatic evolution of the curvature perturbation at linear order is incorporated within our framework.} At this scale, we incorporate gradient terms into the source term~\eqref{KG_with_correction} order by order and compare the results with the corresponding orders obtained using the higher-order matching method, for which full agreement is expected.

 This equivalence is illustrated in Figure~\ref{fig:compare_HM_deltaN_bump}.
 The figure clearly shows that the fit to full perturbation theory improves significantly with the inclusion of higher-order gradient expansion terms.
 It is easy to see that non-adiabatic corrections are not negligible, highlighting the need to treat the non-adiabatic modes carefully.
 The role of these modes becomes clear when the MS equation is written in the form of a driven oscillator: $\mathcal{R}_k'' + 2 \frac{z'}{z} \mathcal{R}_k' + k^2 \mathcal{R}_k = \mathcal{F}_k(\eta)$.
 Comparing the homogeneous system (where $\mathcal{F}_k(\eta)=0$) with the driven one (where $\mathcal{F}_k(\eta) \sim \lambda\,\mathcal{R}_k^{\rm nad}$, with $\lambda \sim \mathcal{O}(k^2)$) reveals substantial differences.
 The former describes a system with a restoring force, while the latter is driven by an external source.
 In the presence of strong damping, $z'/z \gg \sqrt{\lambda}$, the system asymptotically approaches $\mathcal{R}_k^{\rm nad}$ at late times.
 This situation can arise during a sharp transition, where the secular growth of the non-adiabatic mode drives the system away from the simple attractor model ($\mathcal{F}_k = 0$).